Kimlin Cider Mill

 The Kimlin Cider Mill closed its doors in 1990.
 A developer purchased much of the Kimlin family property in order to redevelop it with houses.

 In order to save the building and preserve its history, a grassroots citizens' group formed in May 2000 called Cider Mill Friends of Open Space & Historic Preservation, Inc., which became a 501(c)(3) non-profit organization in January 2001.
 On February 20, 2008, the cider mill building and surrounding 2 acre of the farm were purchased by Cider Mill Friends.
-Cider Mill Friends then, in 2018, purchased an additional 1 acre of undeveloped former Kimlin land land immediately to the north.
+Cider Mill Friends then, in 2018, purchased an additional 1 acre of undeveloped former Kimlin land immediately to the north.
 The 2018 land acquisition was made possible through the Dutchess County Partnership for Manageable Growth Program in partnership with the Jane W. Nuhn Charitable Trust and Cider Mill Friends.

 The mission of the Cider Mill Friends is to protect open space and the historic resources in the Town of Poughkeepsie through restoration and advocacy programs and land acquisition.
 Through the efforts of the Cider Mill Friends, the Kimlin Cider Mill has been listed on the New York State and National Registers of Historic Places and designated as a Town of Poughkeepsie Historic Landmark.

-Cider Mill Friends can be contacted through their web site.
-They are an all-volunteer non-profit organization.
-Volunteers are welcome to help with the preservation and restoration efforts.

 The Kimlin Cider Mill is listed on the National Register of Historic Places.